Jazaret/go-fileweb/README.md

 * /list - Lists the files on the system and specifies the ID, Name, & Size of each file.
 Response as JSON

 Considerations:
+* Files are stored in an S3 bucket with the original file name, content type, & size stored in the object's metadata.

-* The List method is poorly optimized by making a query to S3 on each file.
-To resolve this I would add a concurrent data repository such as DynamoDB in order to make a single call to the resource for faster performance.
+* The list method is poorly optimized by making a query to S3 on each file.
+To resolve this I would add a parallel data repository/database in order to make a single call to the resource for faster performance.
+* There is no consideration as to uploading a duplicate file.
+We can check the file name as well as a checksum or hash stored on a seperate queriable repository to ensure that users are not uploading the same file repeatedly.
 * Downloads & Uploads for very large files is not taken under considerations.